anhtran192/Data-Scientist-Capstone/README.md

 Conclusion

 By analyzing user behavior and predicting churn, this project aims to provide valuable insights for businesses like Sparkify.
 Through data-driven decision-making, companies can optimize user retention strategies and enhance overall customer experience.

+Acknowledgements

+We would like to thank:

+Udacity for providing the project framework.

+The Sparkify dataset providers.

+All the open-source library maintainers and contributors.